 Skip to main content

-Engram separates human and machine roles.
-The agent handles everything that scales: scanning hundreds of markets, computing technical indicators, pulling cached positioning and on-chain data, detecting behavioral patterns, logging snapshots, and generating diff summaries.
-None of this requires language model inference at scan time.
-All of it is deterministic computation against APIs and local data – LLM reasoning is invoked only for the filtered shortlist.
-The handler provides what does not scale: a thesis explaining why a trade makes sense right now, corrections when an agent’s setup misfires due to nuanced sentiment shifts, context for events not yet in the quantitative data, and a closing reflection on what the trade revealed.
+The agent handles everything that scales: scanning hundreds of markets, computing technical indicators, pulling positioning, sentiment and on-chain data, detecting behavioral patterns, logging snapshots, and generating diff summaries.
+None of this requires language model inference at scan time – it’s all conventional code against aggregated and synthesized cached data streams, running continuously at negligible cost.
+LLM reasoning is reserved for the filtered shortlist and direct trader queries, where reasoning actually adds value.
+The trader provides what does not scale: a thesis explaining why a trade makes sense right now, corrections when the agent’s setup misfires due to nuanced sentiment shifts, context for events not yet in the quantitative data, and a closing reflection on what the trade revealed.

 The Trade Flow

-The agent continuously monitors 200+ markets on Hyperliquid.
-A pre-filter pipeline computes technical indicators locally before invoking the language model.
-This reduces inference costs by roughly 99%, since only a filtered shortlist of 5-10 candidates requires LLM analysis.
+Most trades start with a question.
+A trader asks about a specific pair, a market condition, or a thesis they want pressure-tested.
+The agent pulls the relevant intelligence layers, compresses them, and responds in plain language.
+Separately, the agent continuously monitors 200+ markets on Hyperliquid.
+A pre-filter pipeline computes technical indicators locally before invoking the language model, reducing inference costs by roughly 95% – only a filtered shortlist of 5-10 candidates requires LLM analysis.
+Whether the trader initiates or the agent surfaces something on its own, the next step is the same.

 2. Agent Proposes

-When the agent identifies a setup that meets its criteria, it presents a structured trade proposal to the handler:
+When a conversation or a scan produces a setup that meets the agent’s criteria, it presents a structured trade proposal to the trader:

 • Asset pair and direction (long/short)